Logan-Fouts/CCal_V2/GettingStarted.md

 - **Change your WebGUI password** after your first login.
 - Make sure your Pi and your computer are on the same network.
 - If you need help, open an issue on the [GitHub repository](https://github.com/Logan-Fouts/CCal_V2).
+- Be patient during the first boot and setup—some steps can take several minutes.

 ---